marklogic/marklogic-mule-connector/README.md

   *  Used by Mule flows to ingest JSON, XML, text, or binary content into MarkLogic.
 Returns a DMSDK jobID.
 * getJobReport
   * Use the output jobID from importDocs to return JSON object that reports the current job ID status.
 At the end of the batch, this will return a JSON object based on the contents of a <a href="https://docs.marklogic.com/javadoc/client/com/marklogic/client/datamovement/JobReport.html">DMSDK JobReport</a>.
 Prior to the end of the batch, the JSON object report simply echoes the jobID.
-* fetchFile
-  *  Used by Mule flows to export content from MarkLogic, based on document or collection URIs, or serialized queries.
-Returns file content to be processed downstream by Mule components, such as Mule's File Write operation, to save to the filesystem.
 * retrieveInfo
   *  Simply echoes back Mule to MarkLogic connection information.